getN1ght/klee/README-UTBot.md

 ### Known limitations

 Current version supports only `null dereference` type of errors.
-So, it does not support: `reverse null`, `null returns`, etc.
+So, it does not support, e.g., `reverse null` type of errors.

 ## Examples